-The PyPy interpreter is a JIT (just-in-time) compiler, and it converts the Python code directly in machine code at runtime.
+The PyPy interpreter is a JIT (just-in-time) compiler, and it converts the Python code directly to machine code at runtime.
 This choice was made to speed up the execution of Python.
 However, this choice has led to the use of a smaller subset of Python commands, defined as RPython.
-For more information on this, consult the official website at http://pypy.org.
+For more information on this, consult the official website at www.pypy.org/.